xjw1001001/IGCrebuild/docs/tut00/main.rst

    :linenos:

-This section defines partial or complete observations of the multivariate states at nodes of the branching structure.

-    scene.observed_data : object
-        Indicates which variables of the multivariate process are observable at which nodes, and provides multiple such independent and identically distributed joint observations.
+This section defines partial or complete observations of the multivariate states at nodes of the branching structure, by indicating which variables of the multivariate process are observable at which nodes and providing multiple such independent and identically distributed joint observations.

     scene.observed_data.nodes : 1d array of integers
         Indices of observable nodes.